 1. Update Your Cybersecurity Policy

 If your cybersecurity policy comes from a time before the outbreak of COVID-19, then it’s very likely that it assumes all employees to be working in the same building, just one hallway away from your servers.
-Such a policy most likely doesn’t address the very real cybersecurity challenges remote workers face on a daily basis, which is why it needs to be updated as soon as possible.
+Such a policy most likely doesn’t address the daily cybersecurity challenges remote workers face, which is why it needs to be updated as soon as possible.

 Some issues that need to be addressed in every cybersecurity policy include: